jjuri-socialmining/zettelkasten/Reference Box/Articles/@ nateliason, 45 Deliberate Practice Examples for Rapidly Improving Your Skills - Nat Eliason.md

 - Force yourself to start sentences over if you use filler words such as “like” “um” “uh” etc.
 - Give presentations with no words on the slides, only images.
-- Try stopping people on the street and keeping them entertained for as long as possible, using body gestures, excited speaking, etc. Time yourself (Source: [[Peak]]).
+- Try stopping people on the street and keeping them entertained for as long as possible, using body gestures, excited speaking, etc. Time yourself (Source: [[@ Anders Ericsson, Peak]]).
 - Video tape yourself presenting and watch it to identify weak points.
 - Try other kinds of speaking such as stand up comedy, improv, dramatic interpretation.
 - Try speaking in front of your dog or other animals and keep them entertained.